 SRON and Airbus Defence and Space NL, with help from TNO, contribute to PACE by developing SPEXone.
-SRON Principle Investigator Otto Hasekamp has the scientific lead for this instrument.
+SRON Principal Investigator Otto Hasekamp has the scientific lead for this instrument.
 SPEXone puts the "A" in "PACE" by measuring aerosols—small dust particles in the air, such as soot, ash and desert dust, also known as particulates.
 They have a major influence on air pollution and climate change, but their precise role is insufficiently known.
 For example, most aerosols reflect light and have a cooling effect on the Earth, but they can also have a warming effect due to absorption.
 Their interaction with clouds makes the situation even more complex.

 SPEXone will map out the properties that cause warming or cooling by measuring the extent to which sunlight is polarized when it has been reflected by the Earth's atmosphere in the direction of the satellite.
 It will give researchers unprecedented insight into the properties of aerosols, such as size, composition, shape and absorbent capacity.
 Laboratory, field and airplane tests have demonstrated that the measurement data SPEXone can collect will be an order of magnitude more accurate than those of existing satellite instruments.